Post-Employment Lobbying Restrictions

 - I still have questions.
 How do I get help?

-"Revolving Door" is an expression used to describe the lobbying activities of former City Officials.
-When people come and go through the "doors" of City service, they leave with insider information that could be detrimental to the City.
+When employees leave City service, they often take with them insider information and close personal relationships with City decisionmakers that in some circumstances could be detrimental to the City or to other parties seeking to conduct business with the City.
 For example, a person who worked for the City on a project involving the negotiation of a lease of a City property could leave City service and work for a private business seeking to lease the property.
-Without revolving door restrictions, that former City employee could use confidential information detrimental to the City in contract negotiations.
+Without post-employment restrictions, that former City employee could provide confidential information to the new employer that would be harmful to the City in contract negotiations.

 Why is it important to regulate the employment of people who are no longer City employees?